imixs/imixs-cloud/doc/SETUP.md

 ### Join the swarm node

-To join the swarm node from a worker node you can run the command _docker swarm join_ followed by the swarm token.
+To join the swarm from a worker node you can run the command _docker swarm join_ followed by the swarm token.
 To get the join token later run the following command on the manager node:

 	docker swarm join-token worker

+#### Working with VMs

 Working with VMs, the worker-node has typically a private IPv4 address.
 As a result the swarm may not run correctly, specially in relation with overlay networks.
 To solve those problems the public IPv4 address of the worker-node need to be added with the option  _–advertise-addr_ when joining the swarm.